 Object type Description Repository The repository itself, in which all other objects are nested.
 A repository definition can contain definitions of other types such as module and interface.
 Table 21 lists all possible container components.
 ModuleDef A module definition is logical grouping of interfaces and value types.
 The definition has a name and can contain definitions of all types except Repository.
-Table 21 on page 469 lists all possible container components.
+Table 21 on page 306 lists all possible container components.
 InterfaceDef An interface definition has a name, a possible inheritance declaration, and can contain definitions of other types such as attribute, operation, and exception.
 Table 21 lists all possible container components.
 ValueDef A value type definition has a name, a possible inheritance declaration, and can contain definitions of other types such as attribute, operation, and exception.
 Table 21 lists all possible container components.
 ValueBoxDef A value box definition defines a value box type.
 ValueMemberDef A value member definition defines a member of a value.
 AttributeDef An attribute definition has a name, a type, and a mode to indicate whether it is readonly.
+OperationDef An operation definition has a name, return value, set of parameters and, optionally, raises and context clauses.